 Pallets are made of light wood, heavier wood, or plastic, and the open space between both the top and bottom section, as well as the slats, means they burn easily.
-Pallets can change the requirements for sprinkler systems, depending on where they're used, how they're used, and how many there are.
+Utilizing pallets can change the requirements for sprinkler systems, depending on where they're used, how they're used, and how many there are.
 Plastic pallets can also increase the requirements for the sprinkler system.

 Storing empty pallets can present a risk, since they burn so easily.
 Because of this, pallets should be stored outside.
 Outside storage: Pallets should not be placed up against the building, but rather at a safe distance of 50 feet (15 m) from the building and any other property.
-They should also be stored no higher than 10 feet (3 m), covering a maximum surface area of 10,000 square feet (929 m2).
+They should also be stored no higher than 10 feet (3 m), covering a maximum surface area of 10,764 square feet (1,000 m2) for an individual storage area.

 Inside storage: If pallets must be stored inside, as few as possible should be kept.
-In a building lacking a sprinkler system, they should reach no higher than 4 feet (1.2 m) within an area not exceeding 1,000 square feet (100 m2).
-In a building with a sprinkler system, they should go no higher than 6 feet (1.8 m), 8 feet (2.4 m), or 10 feet (3 m), depending on the sprinkler design, according to NFPA 1 Fire code chapter 4.
+In a building lacking a sprinkler system, they should reach no higher than 4 feet (1.2 m) within an area not exceeding 1,076 square feet (100 m2).
+In a building with a sprinkler system in place, NFPA 13 provides clear guidance on the design criteria to appropriately protect combustible pallets based on their height, type, and storage area.
 All storage should maintain proper aisles between pallet stacks and be located away from other inventory.
 Pallets should also be stored away from any heat or fire sources.
 Ideally, a minimum number of empty pallets should be kept at the location and regular removal should be arranged when the maximum storage limit is reached.